JJDHooghiem/enksrf/README.md

 ### python api

 Clone the repository and cd into the main directory.
 Make sure to have a working python + numpy distribution and that meson is installed.
 Also, make sure that a BLAS library is installed, and that the path to the library is known to your linker (LD_LIBRARY_PATH).
-Sometimes the blas library has a different name then te one specified in the meson.build.
+Sometimes the blas library has a different name then te one specified in the meson.build; currently it will look for `blas` and `openblas`.
 If needed, change the name corresponding to the blas library you want to link to.
 Using pip will install this as a site-package.

 clone the repository and cd into the main directory.
 Build with
 ```sh